-In the European countries, women were being restricted when it came to joining universities.
+In European countries, women were being restricted when it came to joining universities.
 This badass Muslim woman, set up her own University!
 How cool is that?
 Shocking, isn’t it?
-Don’t believe everything that ISIS, the Taliban and Boko Haram want to spread as the Islamic truth as they oppress women and deny women education.
-The funniest thing, these patriarchal misguided terrorists will insist on female doctors being the ones to help their wives in labour.
+Don’t believe everything that ISIS, the Taliban, and Boko Haram want to spread as the Islamic truth as they oppress women and deny women education.
+The funniest thing, these patriarchal misguided terrorists will insist on female doctors being the ones to help their wives in labor.
 Yet they do not want young girls to go to school.

 Mileva Maric, was a physicist.
 In that way that irks me to date, she lost her identity when she got married.
 You may not know her, but you know her husband, the genius Albert Einstein.
-The scientist who won the Nobel prize for physics.
+The scientist who won the Nobel prize in physics.
 Mileva was quite the student.
 Getting into University was a problem, but she managed to get there somehow.
 She was more focused in her studies compared to Albert Einstein.
 She grounded him and letters were found where he attested to this.
 It is postulated that she might have been instrumental in him publishing research and him getting the Nobel prize.
-Only thing,she didn’t add her name to his research because he wouldn’t be taken seriously if a woman’s name was seen on the research.
-The couple ended up divorcing and for a long while, she set out to prove that she had helped him in her endeavours, something deeply refuted by part of the patriarchy.
+The only thing, she didn’t add her name to his research because he wouldn’t be taken seriously if a woman’s name was seen on the research.
+The couple ended up divorcing and for a long while, she set out to prove that she had helped him in her endeavors, something deeply refuted by part of the patriarchy.
 This is despite the fact that letters between her and husband in happier times allude to the fact that they may have worked as a team.

 Rosalind Franklin is yet another woman, that history might not mention much.
 She was instrumental in the discovery OF DNA.
 The only names one hears in relation to DNA is Watson and Crick, and they won a Nobel prize for their discovery.
 You never hear Rosalind Franklin being mentioned yet they solved the mystery of DNA due to her.
 She had taken a photo of the DNA structure.
 The two scientists had been struggling to crack the mystery for a while, seeing the photo helped them crack it.
 They didn’t acknowledge her during their win.
 If anything, one of them wrote a whole book on Rosalind Franklin, that really discredited her.
 It is only recently that the scientific world is trying to make amends for what happened to Rosalind.